ARMmbed/mbed-os-example-pelion/README.md

   Before enabling FW updates, it's recomended that the application is able to initialize the network and connect to Pelion DM.

-  Once the connection is successfull, you tan follow the steps below to enable the platform to receive FW updates.
+  Once the connection is successfull, you can follow the steps below to enable the platform to receive FW updates.
 Note the configuration for the application in this section should match with the one on the bootloader - see section below.

   - Common configuration

     Regardless of where the firmware candidate is located (internal or external), there is a need to have a bootloader in place.
 The binary of the booloader can be specified with the `bootloader_img` option.
 The address and size of the bootloader determines the `application-details` and `bootloader-details` options.
 The value of `bootloader-details` can be obtained by running the binary on the target and observing the serial output.

     Review the [mbed-bootloader](https://github.com/ARMmbed/mbed-bootloader#configurations) guidelines on how these options should be selected.

-    Review the [bootloader configuration](2.-Bootloader-configuration) section below.
+Review the [bootloader configuration](2.-Bootloader-configuration) section below for more information.

     Copy the compiled bootloader from `mbed-bootloader/BUILDS/<TARGET>/<TOOLCHAIN>-TINY/mbed-bootloader.bin` to `bootloader/mbed-bootloader-<TARGET>.bin`.